ucdavis/roles-management/README.md

 RM was written for Ruby 2.1 and Rails 4.2 and has been tested with Unicorn, PostgreSQL, and Linux.
 It should work fine with the Passenger web application server as well.

+MySQL 5.6.4 is required to support timestamp granularity greater than one second (used in caching).

 ## Installation / Deployment

 ### Step 1.
 (Set configuration values)